Year 2 Class 2024/25

 Reading - Children should be reading regularly to an adult at home - a minimum of 3 times per week.
 Reading records are checked every Thursday and the number of times your child has read is noted down.
 Reading certificates and gold coins are awarded after every 30th log in their record.

-Spring Term Learning
+Summer Term Learning

 MATHS